 This section contains the labelling standards which need to be met if you wish to label your product as organic.

-NI 8.8.1 Using the term organic

-If you wish to refer to organic in relation to products referred to in standard 8,1,1 anywhere on a label, in advertising materials or commercial documents, you must meet the requirements of these standards.
+Standards Guidance GB 8.8.1 Using the term organic If you wish to refer to organic in relation to an agricultural food or feed product anywhere on a label, in advertising materials or commercial documents, you must meet the requirements of these standards.
+(EC) 834/2007 Art.
+23(1) Labelling refers to the way in which you identify your products and show their organic status.
+The labelling standards apply to: retail packaging bulk packaging the labelling of loose produce for sale in retail outlets information on delivery notes or invoices for products that are transported in bulk, such as milk marketing materials, and web content.

-Terms and their derivatives listed in Annex IV, whether alone or in combination(including terms used in the EU to describe organic products), may be used throughout the European Union and in any language listed.

-(EC) 2018/848 Art.
-2 (EC) 2018/848 Art.
-30(1)

-Labelling refers to the way in which you identify your products and show their organic status.
-The labelling standards apply to:

-- retail packaging

-- bulk packaging

-- the labelling of loose produce for sale in retail outlets

-- information on delivery notes or invoices for products that are transported in bulk, such as milk

-- marketing materials, and

-- web content.

 This includes reference to organic not just in the product name or sales description, but also in relation to ingredients of a food or feed product.
 For example, a cereal bar making organic claims about some of the ingredients may only do so if the cereal bar is certified to the organic regulation.

 This only applies to food and feed products.
 However, if you make such claims on non-food and feed products (such as textiles, health and beauty products, and pet food) your claims must still be true.
-In NI all products are governed by the Trade Descriptions Act.
+In the UK all products are governed by the Trade Descriptions Act.